kariastnor/haere-mai-travel/README.md

 # Comment on project

 This website was created with React, including React Router and styled components.
 The contact form is also integrated with Formspree and is set up to send an email when the user submits the form.
+The finished site is hosted on [https://hmt-project.netlify.app](https://hmt-project.netlify.app).

 Instructions from React below.